 The risk assessment takes into consideration the jurisdiction country for the catch area as well as the country the fish preparation takes place.
-Seafish Social Risk Factors in Fisheries Profile as well as the US Trafficking Persons Report 20202.
+Seafish Social Risk Factors in Fisheries Profile1 as well as the US Trafficking Persons Report 20202.
 The company has prioritised the sourcing of seafood as its main focus due to the nature and reported challenges in seafood sourcing.

 Risk mitigation is accounted for in the risk assessment.

-Risk mitigation includes:
+Risk mitigation includes;

-- Direct feedback from the supplier (e.g. Sedex self-assessment). - Involvement in multistakeholder efforts. - · Working towards, or achieved credible certification (e.g. ASC, Fairtrade, SMETA). - Ability to demonstrate compliance with international law.
+- · Direct feedback from the supplier (e.g. Sedex self-assessment). - · Involvement in multi-stakeholder efforts. - Working towards, or achieved credible certification (e.g. ASC, Fairtrade, SMETA).